 Developers wanting to help without writing low-level code

 The best way to do this is to learn Perl 6, and write some real code.
 This will help uncover bugs.
 When doing this, please ensure that there is not an existing bug, and then file a bug report.
 One of the best ways to find out whether it is an existing bug is to ask on IRC.
 At most times of day, someone will be able to help; otherwise just file a bug.

 Developers wanting to help with documentation

 Would you like to contribute to rakudo.org?
-After creating an account, email Andy Lester (andy at this domain) and ask for page creation privileges.
+After creating an account, email Patrick Michaud (firstname.lastname@example.org) and ask for page creation privileges.

 Join the perl6-language mailing list.
 Read the existing documentation.
 Ask on IRC how best to help.

-Have a look at the Official Perl 6 Specifications.
+Have a look at the Perl 6 design documentation.
 If any of the ones marked “DRAFT” still look like they could use some work, and you can see how to improve them, then ask on IRC for an appropriate commit bit, and get to work on your chosen area.
-All final decisions will be made by Larry Wall, our benevolent democritator, but contributions (especially of the sort that spot inconsitencies or incompletenesses) are very useful.
+All final decisions will be made by Larry Wall, our benevolent democritator, but contributions (especially of the sort that spot inconsistencies or incompletenesses) are very useful.